mnxenakis/NaVCh_Scaling/README.md

     # Return to the original directory
     cd -

-\textit{Step 7} Finally, we organize the generated data.
+Step 7.
+Finally, we organize the generated data.
 In the current subdirectory, we execute the following commands:

     # Create a directory to save results
     mkdir 3rvy_prad